hooshid/metacritic-scraper/README.md

 <a href="LICENSE.md"><img src="https://img.shields.io/packagist/l/hooshid/metacritic-scraper" alt="License"></a>

-Using this Metacritic API, you are able to search, browse and extract data of movies, tv series, musics and games on metacritic.com.
+Using this Metacritic API, you are able to search, browse and extract data of movies and tv series on metacritic.com.

 ## Install
 This library scrapes metacritic.com so changes their site can cause parts of this library to fail.
 You will probably need to update a few times a year.